KanwalArora029/KanwalArora029.github.io/_posts/2020-09-30-cloud_infrastructure_and_uses_in_data_science.markdown

 #### Cons of a hybrid cloud

 * Communication in network level may be conflicted as it’s used in both private and public clouds.

+## Cloud Services

+There are three main service models of cloud computing – Infrastructure as a Service (IaaS), Platform as a Service (PaaS) and Software as a Service (SaaS).
+There are clear differences between the three and what they can offer a business in terms of storage and resource pooling, but they can also interact with each other to form one comprehensive model of cloud computing.

+#### IaaS (Infrastructure as Service)

+This is the most common service model of cloud computing as it offers the fundamental infrastructure of virtual servers, network, operating systems and data storage drives.
+It allows for the flexibility, reliability and scalability that many businesses seek with the cloud, and removes the need for hardware in the office.
+This makes it ideal for small and medium sized organisations looking for a cost-effective IT solution to support business growth.
+IaaS is a fully outsourced pay-for-use service and is available as a public, private or hybrid infrastructure.

+#### PaaS (Platform-as-a-Service)

+This is where cloud computing providers deploy the infrastructure and software framework, but businesses can develop and run their own applications.
+Web applications can be created quickly and easily via PaaS, and the service is flexible and robust enough to support them.
+PaaS solutions are scalable and ideal for business environments where multiple developers are working on a single project.
+It is also handy for situations where an existing data source (such as CRM tool) needs to be leveraged.

+#### SaaS (Software as a Service)

+This cloud computing solution involves the deployment of software over the internet to variousbusinesses who pay via subscription or a pay-per-use model.
+It is a valuable tool for CRM and for applications that need a lot of web or mobile access – such as mobile sales management software.
+SaaS is managed from a central location so businesses don’t have to worry about maintaining it themselves, and is ideal for short-term projects.